-Activity Management / Mitigation Responsibility Frequency / Timing Vegetation Vegetation Rehabilitation A 100% indigenous planting plan must be adhered to in terms of all planting carried out on the site.
-Erosion prevention and control measures must be fully implemented.
-Site Manager Rehabilitation must be done in accordance with the rehabilitation plan (Section & ECO On-going site maintenance 11) and monitored until vegetation has successfully established. & LCO mainenance Encroachment of invasive alien plants in this regard will need to be monitored on a regular basis to prevent re-infestation.
-Invasive Alien Plant Spread of Alien Invasive species Management (AIP) On-going site maintenance Stormwater Stormwater Management Any negative stormwater effects, related to the operational phase, must be remediated.
-Site Manager On-going site maintenance All stormwater runoff within the development area must be managed in a manner as to minimise or prevent erosion (where possible).
-These measures
+Activity Management / Mitigation Responsibility Frequency / Timing Vegetation Vegetation Rehabilitation A 100% indigenous planting plan must be adhered to in terms of all planting carried out on the site. - On-going site maintenance Erosion prevention and control measures must be fully implemented.
+Site Manager Rehabilitation must be done in accordance with the rehabilitation plan (Section & ECO 11) and monitored until vegetation has successfully established. α 200 Encroachment of invasive alien plants in this regard will need to be monitored on a regular basis to prevent re-infestation.
+Invasive Alien Plant Spread of Alien Invasive species Management (AIP) In accordance with the National Environmental Management: Biodiversity Act (2004) (NEMBA), the Category 1b alien invasive plants A. cyclops and C. laevigatum must be eradicated from the site and a plan for their ongoing control should be included in the environmental management plan of the development.
+Similar action is recommended for the Category 2 invader R. communis.
+In terms of the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004), Alien and Invasive Species Regulations, 2014, specific alien plant species are prohibited and should be removed, without the use of heavy machinery and without disturbing the topsoil.
+The owner is to ensure that they comply with the relevant legislation.
+Follow-up clearing for AIPs within the intact vegetation should take place on a yearly basis.
+Site Manager On-going site maintenance Stormwater Stormwater Management Any negative stormwater effects, related to the operational phase, must be remediated.
+Site Manager On-going site All stormwater runoff within the development area must be managed in a manner as to minimise or prevent erosion (where possible).
+These measures sile Manager maintenance